-There are 2964 people who are receiving treatment for HIV in Aotearoa.
-Since 2017, numbers of new HIV diagnoses have been steadily declining.
+There are 3272 people who are receiving treatment for HIV in Aotearoa.
+Since 2017, numbers of new local HIV acquisitions and diagnoses have been on the decline, but continued effort is needed in order to meet our goal for Aotearoa New Zealand to have no new local transmissions by 2030.

 The following data is available thanks to the work of the AIDS Epidemiology Group (AEG), based in the Department of Preventive and Social Medicine at the University of Otago.
-Since 1989 it has been responsible for national surveillance of AIDS and HIV infection in New Zealand.
+The AEG have been responsible for national surveillance of AIDS and HIV infection in New Zealand since the 1980s.

 To read the full epidemiological data or see more year-on-year information, head to AEG epidemiological surveillance and take a look at their yearly newsletters.

-We believe this means we are seeing the continued impact of local HIV prevention, like PrEP and condom use, and HIV testing efforts that allow for people to be diagnosed early and access medication to live healthy lives without the risk of passing HIV to their sexual partners (see U=U).
+43 GBM were thought to have acquired HIV in Aotearoa New Zealand in 2023.
+While this is also slightly higher than in 2021 and 2023, in general the numbers are still declining.
+This is a 55% decrease from the peak in 2016.
+The steady decline in the number of people with locally-acquired HIV means we are seeing the continued impact of local HIV prevention, like PrEP and condom use, and HIV testing efforts that allow for people to be diagnosed early and access medication to live healthy lives without the risk of passing HIV to their sexual partners (see U=U).
 This is great news.

 We once again have a sign that we are starting to halt the epidemic, and we need to keep going.
 Now is not the time to relax our efforts!

-In 2021, 8 Māori gay and bisexual men were diagnosed in New Zealand, and 7 out of those were thought to have acquired HIV locally, compared to an average of 10.2 for the preceding 5 years.
+In 2023, 13 Māori GBM were diagnosed in New Zealand, and 12 of these men acquired their HIV here.
 The most significant decreases in number of new infections have been seen among European gay and bisexual men.
-At the same time, the numbers for other groups have remained relatively stable.
+At the same time, the numbers for other ethnic groups are decreasing at a slower rate.
 This means we need to do better to ensure equitable access to the benefits of combination HIV prevention.

 With Kiwis’ heightened awareness of public health in light of COVID-19, it is now more important than ever for all New Zealanders to understand HIV prevention and the realities of HIV stigma for Aotearoa to continue to be a world leader in infectious disease response.

 The infections continue to disproportionately affect gay and bisexual men.
-Recent research shows that this population continues to have population rates of HIV that are over 348 times higher than among heterosexuals in Aotearoa!
+Recent research shows that this population continues to have a 348x greater risk of HIV than heterosexual people in Aotearoa!

 Despite the increased rates of HIV among gay and bisexual men, overall, New Zealand has a relatively low prevalence of HIV by international standards.
 This is largely due to the consistent promotion of condom and lube use for anal sex between men, since 1987.
 A robust legislative environment based on a strong human rights approach is also a key reason for this.